linz/topo-workflows/workflows/imagery/README.md

 ### [standardise-validate](https://github.com/linz/topo-imagery/blob/master/scripts/standardise_validate.py)

-The follow steps have been grouped together into standardise-validate.
+The following steps have been grouped together into standardise-validate.
 This was done to reduce the number of times gdalinfo is run and files are looped.

 #### Standardise